PradeepKumarYeligandla/Lloyds-iOS-Assessment/README.md

 ## Requirements

-- iOS 14.0 or later
-- Swift 5.0 or later
+- **iOS 13.0 or later**: Required to support SwiftUI and Combine frameworks, which are extensively used in this app.
+- **Swift 5.0 or later**: Ensures compatibility with SwiftUI’s declarative syntax and modern Swift language features.
+- **SwiftUI**: The app is fully built using SwiftUI, leveraging its declarative and composable UI architecture.

 ## Installation